rynmurdock/seerite/README.md

 seegit-rebuild --input_path './diffs.parquet' --gui
 ```

 to interactively select your file & your diff to rebuild.
+Use `--help` to see more
+options you can use with these commands.

 ## Additional Notes